Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 What is the difference between sermorelin and ipamorelin?

 Sermorelin is a GHRH analog that binds the GHRH receptor on the pituitary.
-Ipamorelin is a selective GHRP that binds the ghrelin receptor.
-They target different receptors entirely, which is why they stack synergistically.
+Ipamorelin is a selective GHRP that binds the ghrelin receptor (GHS-R1a).
+They target different receptors, which is why they stack synergistically.
 Sermorelin's half-life is 10-20 minutes.
 Ipamorelin's is about 2 hours.
-Together, they activate two complementary GH release pathways.
+Together, they activate two complementary GH release pathways for additive output.
+See our CJC-1295/ipamorelin benefits guide for stacking data.

 Is tesamorelin the same as sermorelin?

 No. Both are GHRH analogs but differ in structure, potency, and evidence base.
-Tesamorelin has 44 amino acids with a trans-3-hexenoic acid modification.
-Sermorelin is the first 29 amino acids of natural GHRH.
-Tesamorelin has Phase III clinical trial data; sermorelin has historical FDA approval for pediatric use.
-Both target the GHRH receptor.
+Tesamorelin has 44 amino acids with a trans-3-hexenoic acid modification and FDA approval for HIV lipodystrophy.
+Sermorelin is the first 29 amino acids of natural GHRH with historical FDA approval for pediatric GH deficiency.
+Both target the GHRH receptor, which is why they cannot be stacked together productively.

 Which is better for fat loss: tesamorelin or ipamorelin?

 For documented visceral fat reduction, tesamorelin is superior.
-Phase III trials showed 18% VAT reduction measured by CT scan.
+Phase III trials showed 18% VAT reduction measured by CT scan (-34 cm2), with 69% of subjects meeting the responder threshold.
 Ipamorelin has no published fat loss studies.
 Its body composition effects are inferred from GH elevation and clinical practice reports.
-For targeted belly fat, tesamorelin has the evidence.
+For targeted belly fat reduction with evidence behind it, tesamorelin is the choice.

 Can you take sermorelin and ipamorelin together?